 I am Questor.
 I ask questions and I answer them because I like to discuss the ideas, and welcome others to talk about them with me.

-I practice Nazarene Judaism as a Gentile to the best of my ability…the Judaism of the Apostles of the 1st Century known as the ‘Way of the Nazarenes’ that after the Apostles died, was twisted into what became the beginnings of Christianity in all its myriad and constantly changing forms.
+I practice Nazarene Judaism to the best of my ability…the Judaism of the Apostles of the 1st Century known as the ‘Way of the Nazarenes’ that after the Apostles died, was twisted into what became the beginnings of Christianity in all its myriad and constantly changing forms.
 The ‘Christian Church’ quickly emptied itself of all that was taught by the Apostles, and changed from the Way of the Nazarenes into a paganized Greco-Roman religion beginning in the 2nd century, although true Nazarene Judaism continued to be practiced in small pockets scattered throughout the world for many centuries, although under much persecution.

 I study and follow the Torah, the teachings of G-d and his Anointed One which were made available to us through the Ruach haKodesh and the sacrifice of many men to wrest the Scriptures away from the Church so that we might study them, learn from them, and follow them in our day to day life as we pick up our stake to follow Yeshua.